av-mamzikov/break-reminder/README.md

 # Break Reminder

-A PowerShell script that displays reminder notifications prompting users to take regular breaks from their computer screen.
+A lightweight application that displays reminder notifications prompting users to take regular breaks from their computer screen.
 It creates a popup window that reminds users to stand up, stretch, and rest their eyes from screen time, helping to prevent eye strain and physical discomfort associated with prolonged computer use.

-✨ **Now with multi-language support!** The script automatically detects your system language and displays messages accordingly.
+✨ **Now with multi-language support and two interface options!** The application automatically detects your system language and displays messages accordingly.

 ## Screenshots